yashvisharma1204/SustainaLand-Hub/README.md

 Gratitude to our CHE110 instructors for providing a platform to apply our environmental science knowledge.
 Special thanks to Roshan and Ojeshwi for their dedicated collaboration in bringing this project to life.

 Join us in the journey towards sustainable land practices!
-Explore the website at [Insert Website URL]. 🌎✨
+Explore the website at https://yashvisharma1204.github.io/SustainaLand-Hub_website/ . 🌎✨